mui/mui-x/docs/data/data-grid/filtering/index.md

 ### Filter non-filterable columns programmatically

-You can initialize the `filterModel`, set the `filterModel` prop, or use the API method `apiRef.current.setFilterModel` to set the filters for columns with non-filterable columns.
+You can initialize the `filterModel`, set the `filterModel` prop, or use the API method `apiRef.current.setFilterModel` to set the filters for non-filterable columns.
 These filters will be applied but will be read-only on the UI and the user won't be able to change them.

 ```jsx
 const columns = [